Chef, TV Personality and Host/Creator of Bizarre Foods, Writer and Teacher

 Lee Brian Schrager

 VP of Corporate Communications & National Events, Southern Wine & Spirits of America, Inc.

-Lee Brian Schrager is the Vice President of Corporate Communications & National Events for Southern Wine & Spirits of America, Inc. He is widely recognized for his creation of both the Food Network South Beach and New York City Wine & Food Festivals and released the Food Network South Beach Wine & Food Festival Cookbook (Clarkson Potter) in November 2010.
-His second cookbook, "Fried & True" (Clarkson Potter), will be released in May 2014.
+Lee Brian Schrager is the Vice President of Corporate Communications & National Events for Southern Wine & Spirits of America, Inc. He is widely recognized for his creation of both the Food Network South Beach and New York City Wine & Food Festivals and is the author of “The Food Network South Beach Wine & Food Festival Cookbook” (Clarkson Potter, November 2010) and “Fried & True: More than 50 Recipes for America's Best Fried Chicken and Sides” (Clarkson Potter, May 2014).
 Schrager studied at the Culinary Institute of America and at the School of Hospitality Management at Florida International University.
 He is a regular contributor for Ocean Drive magazine, serves as the Chief Lifestyle Advisor for Gilt City, as well as a current member of the Board of Trustees for the Pérez Art Museum Miami and Board of Directors for the Food Bank For New York City.

 Chief Executive Officer, Pat LaFrieda Meat Purveyors

-Pat LaFrieda represents the third generation of meat purveyors and butchers in the family owned LaFrieda business, began over 90 years ago in New York City’s meatpacking district.
+Pat LaFrieda represents the third generation of meat purveyors and butchers in the family-owned LaFrieda business, which began over 90 years ago in New York City’s meatpacking district.
 Today, LaFrieda Meats is NYC’s go-to meat supplier, found on menus in and around NYC and a favorite of the world’s top chefs.

 President & Founding Partner, CREaM